 The City and County of Denver, with Urban Drainage and Flood Control District (UDFCD) and Jefferson County, are making improvements to Marston Lake North Drainageway between South Garrison Street and Stanford Avenue and Balsam Park.

 The project, located within Jefferson County and the City and County of Denver, will improve water quality and infrastructure at Stanford and Balsam Park, and develop a sustainable urban design that will result in structures being removed from the regulatory 100-year floodplain designation.

-The Sanderson Gulch stormwater project will improve the currently undersized drainage system between Lipan Street and the South Platte River.
-Construction of the new, higher-capacity drainage system will consist of underground, large-capacity stormwater box culverts (large pipes) to manage high-water flows during large storm events.
-The culvert system will be combined with a naturalized, open-channel on the surface (between the railroad tracks and Platte River Drive) designed to convey and filter base flows and runoff from smaller storms and improve drainageway habitat.
+The Sanderson Gulch stormwater project improved the drainage system between Lipan Street and the South Platte River.
+Construction of the new, higher-capacity drainage system consists of underground, large-capacity stormwater box culverts (large pipes) to manage high-water flows during large storm events.
+The culvert system has been combined with a naturalized, open-channel on the surface (between the railroad tracks and Platte River Drive) designed to convey and filter base flows and runoff from smaller storms and improve drainageway habitat.

 The City and County of Denver and the Urban Drainage and Flood Control District (UDFCD) are conducting an Outfall System Plan Study of stormwater management in the Montclair watershed.
 The Montclair drainage basin is over 9 square miles and is divided into the lower portion downstream of Ferril Lake in City Park, and the upper portion upstream of City Park.
 The current stormwater drainage system needs to be improved in some key areas.
 The Montclair Basin has been identified as a priority basin for storm drainage improvements and water quality improvement.